jordandanhKSU/TournamentBotKSU/README.md

 ## Player Commands

-  -/link: Allow players to connect their Riot ID with their Discord account -/unlink: Allow players to disconnect their Riot ID with their Discord account -/stats: Displays player statistics with an embed.
+  - /link: Allow players to connect their Riot ID with their Discord account
+  - /unlink: Allow players to disconnect their Riot ID with their Discord account
+  - /stats: Displays player statistics with an embed.
-  -/rolepreference: Allow players to set their role preferences.
+  - /rolepreference: Allow players to set their role preferences.

 ## Player Privileges

-  -Check In Button: Players can interact with this button to be added to a list of players.
+  - Check In Button: Players can interact with this button to be added to a list of players.
-  -Leave Button: Players can interact with this button to leave the list.
+  - Leave Button: Players can interact with this button to leave the list.
-  -Volunteer Button: Players can interact with this button to volunteer to sit out.
+  - Volunteer Button: Players can interact with this button to volunteer to sit out.
-  -MVP voting: Players can vote who they think is the MVP of a game.
+  - MVP voting: Players can vote who they think is the MVP of a game.

 # Matchmaking Algorithm